pixsil/vueform/README.md

 <div v-if="vueForm.isChanged()">Dont forget to save your changes!</div>
 ```

-### Validation
+## Validation functions

 All the fields are validated by Laravel validation.
 If there is an error in one of the fields it will store the error in the vueError object.
-You can use the folloing functions.
+You can use the following functions.

 Check if we have errors:
 ```vue